addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfigGui.rst

 Examine and tag the main Route Table
 -------------------------------
-1. From the left-side *Virtual Private Cloud* menu, select 'Route Tables'
+1. From the navigation pane, **Virtual Private Cloud**, select **Route Tables**.
-2. Select the route table entry where the VPC value is "EX002_VPC", it was created automatically for the VPC
+2. Select the Route Table where the VPC value is "EX002_VPC".

+    This Route Table was created automatically for the VPC.
+It is refered to as the 'main' Route Table.
 3. In the bottom portion of the page, select the 'Routes' tab, you can see a single entry.
 This entry allows for the routing of local traffic for all Subnets associated with the main Route Table.
 If you don't explicitly associate a subnet with another Route Table, it is implicitly associated with the main Route Table.
 4. Select the 'Tags' tab.
 You'll notice there's already a "Name" key with an empty value.
 Click 'Edit'
 5. On the row where the Key is "Name", enter *private* as the Value and click 'Save'